QUT has announced the Faculty winners to be honoured at the university's 2019 Outstanding Alumni Awards ceremony this month.

 Lex Greensill CBE – Faculty of Law

-Venture capitalist Lex Greensill, who obtained his Bachelor of Laws in 2002 from QUT, is the founder and CEO of Greensill Capital.
+Venture capitalist Lex Greensill, who completed his Bachelor of Laws in 2001 at QUT, is the founder and CEO of Greensill Capital.

 He is also a Solicitor of the Supreme Court of England and Wales and the Supreme Court of Queensland.